Due to peak holiday season and shipping delays, we cannot guarantee shipment or delivery dates.

-Please note that we no longer offer international shipping and now only ship within the United States!
+We no longer offer international shipping and now only ship within the United States!

-Please note that we no longer offer international shipping and now only ship within the United States!
+We no longer offer international shipping and now only ship within the United States!

 The eagle and the falcon, two majestic birds of prey, both call Poland home.
 Though they share many similarities, each has come to represent different aspects of the country.
 The eagle, being a powerful and determined creature, is often used as a symbol of Poland - particularly through the Polish flag with the national coat of arms.